flyersworder/functional-requirement-model/README.md

 ## About FRM

-FRM is used in any hub or depot design (or redesign).
+FRM can be used in any hub or depot design (or redesign).
-For the road transit hubs (RTHs), the inputs are truck, trailer, or any vehicle schedules, information including vehicle type, capacity, material type**, and arrival and departure times.
+For the road transit hubs (RTHs), the inputs are truck, trailer, or any vehicle schedules, information including vehicle type, capacity, material type (most noticeably conveyables that can be processed by a sorter and non-conveyables that are usually handled by forklifts), and arrival and departure times.

 In the end, sort capacity, buffer size, and the number of doors are used for hub and depot design.
 Because the parameters are different per material type, the calculations are usually separate.
 Here is an overview of the whole process.